yuvaraj55555/yuvaraj-is-5600-week-08/README.md

 Time:        5.341 s
 ```

 Now this is fine, but things will get tricky if we start to test getting, creating or deleting individual products.
-This is because our test are actually integrationt tests, using the actual MongoDB database to run requests against.
+This is because our test are actually integration tests, using the actual MongoDB database to run requests against.
 If we were to do something like this below:

 ```js
 describe('get', () => {